 There was a couple also just out of their vehicle trying to figure out where they were on the map.
-This parking lot marks the beginning to multiple trails.
+This parking lot marks the beginning of multiple trails.
 The one I was planning on hiking, then the Wolf Mountain Trail (5.4 miles) and the South Loop Equestrian Trail (10.68 miles).

 They seemed to be confused about which end of the parking lot they were on.
-The gentlemen was mumbling something to the person he was with, and they went into the trees where I had just been standing.
+The gentleman was mumbling something to the person he was with, and they went into the trees where I had just been standing.

 After warming up my calves and thighs, I grabbed my gear and started walking towards that same opening.
 I opted to change up my gear for this trip.
-For the other hikes in 2020 I’d been using my Patagonia Refugio 28L.
-It’s more of a traditional backpack, but it offers a ton of compartments, and a water bladder sleeve.
+For the other hikes in 2020, I’d been using my Patagonia Refugio 28L.
+It’s more of a traditional backpack, but it offers a ton of compartments and a water bladder sleeve.
 It also houses my Peak Design camera clip on the strap quite nicely.

 Using it never felt like I’m over-doing-it, but it was at this same park that I realized what under-doing-it meant.
-Because of superstition I opted to bring my more ‘traditional’ backpack.
+Because of superstition, I opted to bring my more ‘traditional’ backpack.

 My Osprey Skarab 32 doesn’t offer much more in capacity, but definitely in functionality.
 It also features a waist strap that would come in handy as I decided to bring the majority of my camera gear.

-The previously mentioned hydration bladder actually came with this backpack, so that was standard, and along with that I brought an additional water bottle that had my Liquid I.V. hydration powder already mixed in.
+The previously mentioned hydration bladder actually came with this backpack, so that was standard, and along with that, I brought an additional water bottle that had my Liquid I.V. hydration powder already mixed in.
 Also packed my lunch, additional snacks, and a rain jacket, because it said it might rain on the weather report before I left the house.

 With the gear on my back, I started walking, but the thing about this trailhead is you don’t know immediately where you’re heading until about 30 yards beyond the parking lot where you have your first choice to make.

-The wooden sign, with its carved out letters painted in yellow gave you your options: go left for the Wolf Mountain Trail, go right for the Juniper Ridge Trail.
+The wooden sign, with its carved-out letters painted in yellow, gave you your options: go left for the Wolf Mountain Trail, go right for the Juniper Ridge Trail.

 I was frozen in my tracks with sudden indecision.
-I was ready to tackle a challenge of doing a new trail.
+I was ready to tackle the challenge of doing a new trail.
 To set out on a journey that would be a fresh viewing for me and for my camera.
-I pulled out the trail map, and studied the path.
+I pulled out the trail map and studied the path.
 What if I want to do multiple trails today?
 Shouldn’t I do something shorter?
 I’d really like to go see some of the actual falls.

 Defeated by my own thoughts, I put away my map and went left.
 Down the familiar path I went.

-WMT as it’ll be called for now, is described as, “[h]ome to the ‘prairie wolf’ or coyote, the Wolf Mountain Trail offers scenic vistas, cool springs and Hill Country creek to enjoy and explore”.
+WMT as it’ll be called, for now, is described as, “[h]ome to the ‘prairie wolf’ or coyote, the Wolf Mountain Trail offers scenic vistas, cool springs and Hill Country creek to enjoy and explore”.

 The difficulty rating is curiously

 described as challenging, and the map states it should take about 4 hrs. to complete.
-I was looking at an older map when I first typed this, but realized the newer map changed it to moderate.
+I was looking at an older map when I first typed this but realized the newer map changed it to moderate.
 Even more curious actually.

 It begins familiarly for the hill country.
 Crushed rocks crunch beneath your feet as you pass oak and mesquite trees going slightly downhill towards the first of four creeks you’ll cross.

-Regal Creek was mostly dried up, but looking into the distance perpendicular from the trail you could see a bit of water puddling.
+Regal Creek was mostly dried up, but looking into the distance perpendicular to the trail you could see a bit of water puddling.
 I thought this was a good sign.
 Slight displays of water meant that I’d surely see more where it counted.
 After a quick pause to record myself walking away from my camera, and then back again to retrieve it, I was off.

 For about two miles you see a bit of the same.
 You pass another creek, Bee, and then multiple points of curiosity; the pit toilet and the trail towards the primitive camping site.